wwoast/moin-chess/README.md

 * Better menu notation for the game's end-state (draw/win/mate)
 * Better board / move highlighting in the menus
 * Game tags with a predefined starting position
-* Fix caching behavior with respect to the first appearance of a Game tag

 ## Changelog
+#### 0.1.5 - Caching and Bugfixes
+* Fixed div closure issues
+* Fixed issues where Zepto wouldn't guaranteeably show the chessboards
+* Allow edits to a chessboard on a single wiki page
+ * Caches the name of the wiki page where a chess game appears

 #### 0.1.0 - Initial Release